ClouDesire/docusaurus/docs/vendor-approval-workflow.md

 ## Account approval workflow

-For every new vendor account creation on the marketplace, the Admin received an email with a summary of all the account details that the vendor provided.
+For every new vendor account creation on the marketplace, the Admin receives an email with a summary of all the account details that the vendor provided.

-Until an Admin approve the account, the vendor cannot login to the control panel.
+Until an Admin approves the account, the vendor cannot login to the control panel.

-Once an Admin approve the account, the vendor will receive an email notification and can login to the control panel to start onboarding new products.
+Once an Admin approved the account, the vendor will receive an email notification and can login to the control panel to start onboarding new products.

 ## Product approval workflow